Astral-Lab/x86-Assembly-Language/ch08/_8211_section_review.md

 > (True/False): Arrays are passed by reference to avoid copying them onto the stack.

 ```
 True.
-If we were to copy them onto the stack, then it would add a lot of code clutter and execute slowly.
+If we were to copy them onto the stack, then it would add a lot of code clutter, execute slowly, and use up stack space.
 ```

 ## 3.